radsi/PoPtimization/README.md

 # PoPtimization
 A simple mod that allows you to change the draw distance and remove all decoration from the island

-it is configured in BepInEx>config>PoPtimization.cfg and is applied ingame by pressing the U
+it is configured in BepInEx>config>PoPtimization.cfg and is applied ingame by pressing U

 This plugin uses BepInEx, to install it: